DThil-Dev/EGTF-hackauthor-3/README.md

 Unlike the original EasyPeasy which was put together using BookDown I chose LibreOffice because I like having everything laid out in a neat ui with everything being accessible.

 This book should contain no complex formatting depending on the way that LibreOffice exports.

+<h2>How do I edit this book to fit my needs?</h2>

+1. First download the .odt here.
+2. Then transfer